ytdl-org/youtube-dl/README.md

                              specific bitrate like 128K (default 5)
-    -k, --keep-video         keeps the video file on disk after the post- processing; the video is erased by default
+    -k, --keep-video         keeps the video file on disk after the post- processing; the video is erased by default --no-post-overwrites     do not overwrite post-processed files; the post- processed files are overwritten by default

 # CONFIGURATION